Pakistan's Pervez Musharraf sentenced to death | DW | 17.12.2019

 A Pakistan court handed the death sentence to the exiled former military leader after he was convicted of treason.
 The 76-year-old retired general now lives in Dubai.

-Musharraf took power in a bloodless coup in 1999 and gained world notoriety after siding with the US in the Washington-led war on terror.
-His move against the constitution was linked with an attempt to purge the nation's judiciary and avoid legal challenge to his rule.
+Musharraf, who lives in self-imposed exile in Dubai, took power in a bloodless coup in 1999 and gained world notoriety after siding with the US in the Washington-led war on terror.
+His move against the constitution was linked with an attempt to purge the nation's judiciary and avoid a legal challenge to his rule.

 Haunted by murder of Benazir Bhutto

+The former leader, who is popular with Pakistan's powerful military and the country's intelligence agencies, returned in 2013 to take part in a parliamentary election, but was soon arrested.

+At the time, Musharraf said the move was "politically motivated" and that he was being punished for his services to the country.

-The former leader, who is popular with the Pakistan's powerful military and the country's intelligence agencies, returned in 2013 to take part in a parliamentary election, but was soon arrested.
-The Pakistani goverment imposed a travel ban on him, but the measure was lifted in 2016, allegedly to allow the now-76-year-old general to seek medical treatement abroad.
-He then left for Dubai where he remains in self-imposed exile.
+The Pakistani government imposed a travel ban on him, but the measure was lifted in 2016, allegedly to allow the now-76-year-old general to seek medical treatment abroad.
+He then left for Dubai.

 A Pakistan court handed the death sentence to the exiled former military leader after he was convicted of treason.
 The 76-year-old retired general now lives in Dubai.
 (17.12.2019)